polyipseity/information/general/IUPAC nomenclature of organic chemistry.md

 <!--pytextgen generate section="19fc21"--><!-- The following content is generated at 2024-01-04T20:17:51.994215+08:00.
 Any edits will be overridden! -->

-- suffix ends in '-e' and next suffix starts with vowel (a, e, i, o, u):::drop '-e'
+- suffix ends in '-e' and next suffix starts with vowel (a, e, i, o, u)::@::drop '-e'
-- bond suffix is followed by prefix for type count:::keep '-e'
+- bond suffix is followed by prefix for type count::@::keep '-e'
-- prefix for carbon count is followed by prefix for type count:::add '-a'
+- prefix for carbon count is followed by prefix for type count::@::add '-a'

 <!--/pytextgen-->